-These are the common places where your display ads may appear and who will see them:
+These are the common places where your Google display ads may appear and who will see them:

-On Google and other search sites: Display ads may show up above or below Google search results.
+On Google and other search sites: Standard display ads may show up above or below Google search results.
 They may also appear beside, above, or even below the results pages on Google Maps (including the Maps app), Google Play, and the Shopping tab.

 On Google search partners: Your text ads may appear on non-Google websites—websites that partner with Google to show ads and free product listings—extending the reach of Google Search ads towards YouTube and other sites.